Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 You're going to do a hard edit on this one, right?

-It's all going again.
+It's all going in.

 It's all going.